Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_du2020.md

 # Design United 2020

 Every year the Dutch Design Week is held in Eindhoven.
 And every year [four Dutch universities](https://design-united.nl) collaborate to showcase work under the flag of Design United.
-The Design Unitedppers](https://shapers.nl) I built [this years exhibition site](https://2020.design-united.nl) where each day of the week would also have a liveshow streamed (due to Covid).
+Together with [Shapers](https://shapers.nl) I built [this years exhibition site](https://2020.design-united.nl) where each day of the week would also have a liveshow streamed (due to Covid).
 The site itself is a React SPA onto a Wordpress REST API.
+I created custom Gutenberg blocks to expose specific data through the REST API.